How Long Does Mastering Take?

 Planning ahead with the intake form ensures clearer deadlines, smoother scheduling, and more predictable delivery.

-3. The Workflow for a Single Track
+The Workflow For A Single Track

-4. Full Albums or Multi-SONG Projects
+Full Albums or Multi-Song Projects

-Mastering a full album requires more time because:
+Mastering a full album takes longer because:

 • Each track must be individually evaluated